-A Trusted Partner is a non-profit or government organization that wishes to partner with Red Basket for referrals of individuals in need.
-Organizations such as non-profit hospitals, homeless shelters and human services, for example would have the opportunity to refer potential Askers to Red Basket for help with their financial needs to assist with medical bills or recovering from an act of nature, disaster or accident.
-The Trusted Partner will receive recognition if and when a client’s project is published on Red Basket, on the Ask project page.
+A Trusted Partner is a nonprofit or government organization that wishes to partner with Red Basket for referrals of individuals in need of a way to fundraise.
+Organizations such as nonprofit hospitals, homeless shelters and human services, for example have the opportunity to refer clients to Red Basket to fundraise.
+The Trusted Partner will receive recognition if and when a client’s project is published on Red Basket through the publication of the Trusted Partner's logo on the client's fundraising campaign page.

-We are sorry that you are experiencing some problems with your page and will do everything in our power to fix the inconsistencies.
+We are sorry that you are experiencing some problems with your page.

 To file a report to have a Red Basket support associate look at your issue, please e-mail email@example.com.